-Themed Family Dinner Night Ideas will help you spice up your evening meal and create new memories along the way.
+Themed Family Dinner Ideas will help you spice up your evening meal and create new memories along the way.
 There are 15 different dinner theme nights to pick from, so you have a lot of ideas.

 Every night we sit down and spend time with our favorite people in the world.
-Adding themed meals to the nightly routine will give lasting memories that your children can hand down through the generations.
+Adding themes for family dinners to the nightly routine will give lasting memories that your children can hand down through the generations.

 I was watching a YouTube interview with a famous chef and restaurant owner.
-She was discussing in the interview how important family meals have been throughout history.
+In the interview, she discussed how important family meals have been throughout history.

 I think she had the right idea.
 Family meals are important, but sometimes their importance becomes lost in our everyday routines.